Fast-Whimsy/HECM/docs/manuscript/v1_attractor_manuscript.md

 \- when transitions will occur

-\- how they will unfold  # 6.
+\- how they will unfold

+\- which identities are likely to emerge

+\- how stability will be restored

+Transitions are not anomalies.

+They are the natural evolution of identity.

+\# 6.
 How Attractors Propagate Through Entangled Networks